opencog/atomspace/opencog/persist/sql/README.md

-The above measurements were made on a busy server that was doing many other CPU & RAM intensive things; there was no performance tuning of the postgres server.
-A section below explains how to performance tune the postgres server for better results.
+The above measurements were made on a busy server that was doing many other CPU & RAM intensive things; there was no performance tuning of the Postgres server.
+A section below explains how to performance tune the Postgres server for better results.
 The above was also done through the scheme interface; since then, garbage collection has been tuned a little bit, and so RAM usage should drop a bit.